brabster/tw-site-mkdocs/docs/posts/2024-05-28-exploring-transactions-in-cdc/index.md

 LOCATION 's3://your-target-bucket/cdc/public/orders/'
 ```

+??? note "ALTER TABLE SET LOCATION"
+    It's possible to change the location backing a table in Athena, with [`ALTER TABLE ...
+SET LOCATION`](https://docs.aws.amazon.com/athena/latest/ug/alter-table-set-location.html).
+I found this useful after destroying and re-creating my DMS setup with the S3 target in a different bucket.

 All the columns are `STRING` typed, rather than reflecting the source database types.
 There's a couple of reasons for that.
 The fact that we are actually landing CSV files means all these values are really strings.
 There's also no representation of `NULL` in CSV.

 If I apply types other than `STRING` here, **Athena will transparently try to parse the values into the expected types**.
 When that doesn't work, I'll get an error in that invisible machinery that can only be fixed by dropping and recreating this `orders` table with string types, something that might cause a ripple of breakage and change across multiple people or teams if I'm not careful.
 I'll talk more about these issues when I discuss how I apply production thinking to data like this.